 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
 18-hour cities are secondary cities with lower valuations and higher rental yields.
 These cities also have higher growth potential due to job growth and demographic trends.

 If you are a real estate enthusiast with more time, you can build your own diversified real estate portfolio with CrowdStreet.
 However, before investing in each deal, make sure to do extensive due diligence on each sponsor.
 Understanding each sponsor's track record and experience is vital.

 I've invested $810,000 in real estate crowdfunding so far.
 My goal is to diversify my expensive SF real estate holdings and earn more 100% passive income.
 I plan to continue dollar-cost investing into private real estate for the next decade.

 Recommendation To Build Wealth

-One of the best ways to grow your wealth is by signing up with Personal Capital to track your finances for free.
+Grow your wealth is by signing up with Empower to track your finances for free.
 They are an award-winning online platform that aggregates all your financial accounts in one place.
-This way you can see where you can optimize your money, track your net worth, manage your cash flow, and analyze your portfolio for excess fees.
+This way you can see where you can optimize your money and track your net worth.
+You can also analyze your portfolio for excess fees.